 In the IJsselmeer Region, several examples of Spatial Adaptation have already been realised.

 - In the area north of the North Sea Canal, a climate atlas has been compiled and stakeholders are actively exchanging knowledge;

 - The city of Alkmaar has reconstructed the De Hoef neighbourhood and removed all the drains: rainwater is now absorbed into the soil.
 This has proven effective;

 - On 4 July 2018, administrators of the regional governments, the district water board, and the Community Health Services agreed to embark on climate-proofing the West Friesland region.

 IJsselmeer Region Pact

-To view the progress made in this area, click here: IJsselmeer Region in Delta Programme 2018.
+Read about the progress made in the IJsselmeer Region in Delta Programme 2019.